Microchip-MPLAB-Harmony/wireless_apps_pic32mzw1_wfi32e01/apps/ota_bootloader/readme.md

 If there is no new downloaded image present in the external flash, bootloader will handover the control to current application present in the program-flash area and application will start executing.

+During the first boot-up, the bootloader will take a back-up of the factory image.
+User should define the size of this FACTORY_RESET_IMG_SIZE in ota_config.h file.
+This value may vary based on the factory image size and the device flash size.
+The default value of FACTORY_RESET_IMG_SIZE will be 0xDF000.

 **For more details , Please follow documentation provided for Over The Air (OTA) firmware update System Service**
 <!--[link](https://github.com/Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/tree/master/system/ota/docs)-->